Kenya Program Director, Nanyuki, Kenya

 - Strong foundation in experimental design, statistical methods, qualitative and quantitative methods.

-- Proven experience in leading the design, writing and implementation of experimental and quasi-experimental evaluations.
+- Proven experience in leading the design, writing and implementation of experimental and quasi-experimental evaluations and operational research

 - Proven experience leading design and execution of qualitative evaluations, including analysis and report writing.

 - Strong data analysis skills with experience in at least one statistical package software for quantitative data analysis (SPSS, STATA).